anovos/anovos-docs/docs/index.md

 ## Get Help

-Need a little help getting started?
+Need a little help?
 We're here!

 - Check out the [FAQs](https://Anovos.org/faq/) - When there are questions, we document the answers.
 - Join the [MLOps Commuhity](https://slack.cncf.org/).
 Look for the `#Anovos` channel.